Home Compare DLR vs REG

 Relative Position vs Comparable Companies

-On profitability, Regency Centers Corporation is positioned higher in the group, while Digital Realty Trust, Inc. is closer to the middle.
+Regency Centers Corporation sits in the stronger part of the group on valuation, while Digital Realty Trust, Inc. is closer to mid-pack.

 Growth